On the Topic of Business...

 Do you sell in person?

 Yes!
 I am a small business based in Houston, Texas.
 I am a University of Houston alumnus, so I am looking for any opportunity to vend on campus.
-I am also looking for other opportunities to vend in the area, so please keep an eye out for any announcements, either on my newsletter page or my social media.
+I am also looking for other opportunities to vend in the area, so please keep an eye out for any announcements either on my newsletter page or my social media.

 How do you price your 3D Pokemon cards?

 I try my very best to keep prices reasonable for both parties, because I am a fellow hobbyist like most of you.
-I will keep it 100%, since I am a recent college graduate and aware of how the United States economy is like.

 Do you make other TCG 3D cards?